stackforge/fuel-docs/pages/release-notes/v3-2-1-grizzly-full.rst

 * Ability to combine multiple roles onto a single node for hardware consolidation
 * Inclusion of Inktank’s Ceph software-defined storage system in the hardened packages and the ability to deploy Ceph via Fuel
 * Neutron (Quantum) as a deployment choice from the Fuel UI
-* Inclusion of OpenStack Savanna and Murano projects in the hardened packages and the ability to deploy them via Fuel
+* Inclusion of OpenStack Sahara and Murano projects in the hardened packages and the ability to deploy them via Fuel
 * A published API in Fuel for Create, Read, Update and Delete (CRUD) operations
 * New High Availability tests added to OpenStack Health Check
 * Ability to register Fuel from within the UI